 A diploma can help job seekers get a position in a high-growth career field -- but not a high school diploma.
-Postsecondary education is essential in this competitive job market, but one doesn't have to spend two, four or more years of study earning an associate or bachelor's degree to land one of those great jobs.
+Postsecondary education is essential in this competitive job market, but one doesn't have to spend two, four or more years of study earning an associate or bachelor's degree to land a job.
 Increasingly popular diploma courses, focused on practical training in growing industries, can pay off, according to data projections from the Bureau of Labor Statistics (BLS).

 With some postsecondary education, high school graduates could increase their median weekly income in 2009 from $626 to $699, the BLS reported.
 Training for some careers in exploding industries like health care -- expected to grow by 3.2 million workers between 2008 and 2018 -- requires as few as six months to less than two years of study through a diploma course.
 For added convenience, many of these courses can be taken online.

-According to the BLS, these five occupations are expected to be some of the fastest growing between 2008 and 2018:
+According to the BLS, these five occupations are expected to be fast-growing ones between 2008 and 2018:

 - Home health aides, 50 percent growth